Posted by LT Stephanie Young, Thursday, April 26, 2012

 With summer well on its way, crews are putting in long hours and using their technical expertise and initiative to get the job done.
 If you live on or near the Great Lakes, make sure you thank your local Coast Guard crews who keep the waters in your region safe!

-Tags: 9th Coast Guard District, aids to navigation, ATON, canadian coast guard, Coast Guard Auxiliary, David Lieberman, great lakes, Operation Fall Retrieve, Operation Spring Restore, Saint Lawrence Seaway Corporation
+Tags: 9th coast guard district, aids to navigation, canadian coast guard, Coast Guard Auxiliary, David Lieberman, great lakes, Operation Fall Retrieve, Operation Spring Restore, Saint Lawrence Seaway Corporation